-She is a proud union member and supporter, standing in solidarity with various union families such as the Patrol Benevolent Association (PBA), the International Painters Union and Allied Trades (IUPAT), Amalgamated Transit Union
+She is a proud union member and supporter, standing in solidarity with various union families such as The Patrol Benevolent Association (PBA), The International Painters Union and Allied Trades (IUPAT), Amalgamated Transit

-(ATU), Service Employees International Union (SEIU), International Brotherhood of Teamsters (Teamsters), and the Labor Council for Latin American Advancement (LCLAA) to name a few.
+Union (ATU), Service Employees International Union (SEIU), International Brotherhood of Teamsters (Teamsters), and The Labor Council for Latin American Advancement (LCLAA) to name a few.

-Since 2003, Carmen has served as a member, board member, and treasurer of non-partisan organizations such as the League of Women Voters of Orange County (LWVOC), Florida Voters League, Inc., (FVL), and Labor Council for Latin American
+Since 2003, Carmen has served as a member, board member, and treasurer of non-partisan organizations such as The League of Women Voters of Orange County (LWVOC), Florida Voters League, Inc., (FVL), and Labor Council for Latin

-Carmen is a Co-Founder of Hablamos Español FL, Inc., a grassroots, volunteer-based, community organizing non-profit, whose mission is to reframe language justice in an English-only state, not just as a matter of translation but as
+Carmen is a co-founder of Hablamos Español FL, Inc., a grassroots, volunteer-based, community organizing non-profit, whose mission is to reframe language justice in an English-only state, not just as a matter of translation

-If elected to the Florida State Senate, she will continue the many years of work she and her family began when they arrived in Florida in 1992, always in service to the residents of Central Florida, especially the community that
+If elected to the Florida State Senate, she will continue the many years of work she and her family began when they arrived in Florida in 1992, always in service to the residents of central Florida, especially the community

 - Bachelor of Science in Political Science with a minor in Emergency Management – UCF